arjasco/laravel-clockwork-sms-notifications/README.md

  }
 ```

 Finally, personalise the message that should be sent.
+Return a string or a `ClockworkSmsMessage` instance as shown below.

-*If you wish, you can also return an object that implements the* `__toString()` magic method.
+*Only use the long method if you intend on sending a long message that should be combined into a single message as opposed to multiple messages of 160 characters.*

 ```php
  /**